Should You Run Negative Splits?

 Also, when you are on a course for 26.2 miles, many things can happen.
 Getting negative splits while running is difficult at any distance.
 Figuring it out over a longer run is even more so.
 When you are looking at negative splits for a marathon, most people break that into two pieces and just focus on each half marathon.

 For us mere mortals, the main focus is just running the second half of the race slightly faster than the first.
 Sound easy?
 It is not.

 A positive split run just means you are taking more time to run the second half of the race slower than the first half.
 Did you know that many world-record marathon efforts have been positive split runs?
 Yup.
 In other words, it does not have to be treated like a kiss of death in the racing world.

 If you are new to running, try not to overthink it.
 If it is your first marathon, you should not worry too much about negative or positive splits.
 Just get out there and run your best.
 Try to stay consistent and hope that external forces such as weather don’t throw you off of your game.

 Trying The Negative Split

 If you have been running a while and have a goal race in mind, it certainly is worth your effort to try negative split efforts.
-In order to accomplish this, you might want to do negative split workouts.
+To accomplish this, you might want to do negative split workouts.
 For example, run 800-meter repeats that get faster with each effort.
 Workouts like this help to prepare you for a negative split race.

-Another workout is just to focus on running each mile faster after you have effectively warmed up your body.
+Another workout is just to focus on running each mile faster after effectively warming up your body.
 Remember that if you intentionally start out super slow then start to speed up, that does not really count.

 Whatever you plan to try to increase your speed and improve your running game, don’t forget to run happy, friends!
 Mindset is important.